 Based on referendum results from 99.97% of polling stations 51.41% of voters said “yes” to the constitutional referendum held in Turkey on April 16.
 Anadolu news agency reports that number of “no” voters comprised 48.59%.
 Turkey’s largest cities, however, Istanbul, Ankara and Izmir, voted “no”.

-Vardan Voskanyan, Head of the Chair of Iranian Studies of the Faculty of Oriental Studies, told 168.am that pro-Erdogan powers in Turkey hardly succeeded to pass the Constitution, by which, according to Voskanyan Turkey goes to centralization, more restriction of democratic freedoms.
+Vardan Voskanyan, head of Iranian Studies of the Faculty of Oriental Studies, told 168.am that pro-Erdogan powers in Turkey hardly succeeded to pass the Constitution, by which, according to Voskanyan Turkey goes to centralization, more restriction of democratic freedoms.

 “It’s noteworthy, not only population of Turkey’s western border, but also most part of Kurdish regions said “no”.
 This means Kurdish population isn’t at all enthusiastic about such changes, and alongside with other issues in Turkey, in future we should anticipate certain developments in Kurdish regions as well, which immediately border with the Republic of Armenia and present interest to us,” the expert said, adding that the referendum will have negative implications.